metamn/react/content/blog/on-design-sytems/index.md

 Design systems have _users_ who build solutions with the system without extending it, and have _devs_ who build / adapt / tweak new design systems from the existing system.

-The first group values _User Experience (UX)_ while the second group longs for _Developer Experience (DX)_
+The first group values **User Experience (UX)** while the second group longs for **Developer Experience (DX)**.

-Of course these groups overlap often times.
-Important is to examine design systems from two perspectives instead of a single one.
+The groups overlap.
+Important is to examine design systems from these two perspectives instead of a single one.

 #### UX